vramanavar1/seed-webapi/README.md

-  # Kubernetes CI/CD with .NET Core Seed Web API - Template Project
+  # Azure DevOps CI/CD for .NET Core Seed Web API orchestrated on Kubernetes Cluster

     This is very basic API template project; which gets hosted in Kubernetes Cluster.
 API Project is structured as below